MFloru/Bacchus-R1/Contents Industry Analysis/supply chain and business model.md

 #####Selling and marketing to end customer

-Very related to the end product, this last part can create an enormous value if it can make people believe in the *safety and taste of the -Marie* products.
+Very related to the end product, this last part can create an enormous value if it can make people believe in the *safety and taste of the* products.
 This will make the difference between being able to ask a relatively high price or having to compete with cheap products, for example frozen burgers.

 It also includes the channels you choose to sell :